eshaq95/eshaq95/README.md

   Collection of online certifications in data science, AI, and software.

 - [**AI Wealth Builder (Experiment on Cursor)**](https://github.com/eshaq95/ai-wealth-builder)
-  AI-generated financial dashboard built using Cursor (Next.js + FastAPI).
-Used as a learning experiment.
+Fully AI-generated financial dashboard using Cursor (Next.js + FastAPI).
+No code was manually written—it was created as a learning experiment in AI-assisted development.
 ---

 ## 🌐 Connect with Me